 We want our children to be able to form positive and healthy relationships with others, showing sensitivity to their needs.
-To be able to play co-operatively and take on board other people's ideas.
-For our children to be able to share their ideas and implement them, asking for help and support when needed.
+To be able to play cooperatively and take on board other people's ideas.
+To share their ideas and implement them, asking for help and support when needed.
 To be able to share how they feel, develop self-regulation skills and begin to understand how their actions can affect the feelings of others.